Mar 24, 2025

 My greatest pleasure is hanging out with my family.
 We live on a 2 acre property in the beautiful Motueka Valley, so have a limitless playground on our doorstep - whether taking a hike in Kahurangi National Park, a mountain bike, camping in Abel Tasman or just a mid-winter swim in the Motueka River.
 We live in a yurt on our property and have over 100 hazelnut trees, 40 fruit trees, berries and a vegetable garden.
 We love harvesting this produce and sharing delicious meals with friends.

 Walk slow.
 Take your time.
 Get into the rhythms of Nature.
 These are more melancholy than our busy lives.
 Stop and listen to the birds.
 Smell the wet forest floor.
 Observe the insects.
-Reduce your pace walking up the hills.
+Reduce your pace when walking up hills.
 This gives you better stamina, keeps you more comfortable and ensures you are fresher for the hike ahead.

 Sharing a laugh is such a benefit of group travel, share with us one of your funny moments on a trip?